Weight lifting reps, what are they?

 These figures are for guys as well as the gals and, I highly encourage all you gals to get out there and try your best.
 The best muscle shaping and toning routines will center around 8 to 12 reps per exercise.

 weight lifting reps can also vary within certain muscle groups, as some muscle groups tend to respond to different rep ranges, such as...

-If you’re just after conditioning or general maintenance, your rep range should be in the neighborhood of 12 to 15 reps.
+If you’re just after conditioning or general maintenance, your rep range should be in the neighbourhood of 12 to 15 reps.

 For more advanced or senior intermediates meaning: a year and a half or more of serious weight training to your name; and are engaged in a mass or strength building cycle/phase, 6 to 8 reps is a safe range for building strength, as listed above.

-Weight lifting reps should be performed close to failure on most of your sets and should be centered around basic compound exercises preformed reasonably strict.
+Weight lifting reps should be performed close to failure on most of your sets and should be centred around basic compound exercises preformed reasonably strict.

 After 8 to 10 weeks of this type of training the body generally needs a break from the mental and physical stress it undergoes at this level.

 Scheduling a week or so at this point; after this type of training will help rejuvenate sore, tired or over trained muscles, joints and tendons.

 Well... as with all things this article is only guide line to training success, these are not laws written in stone.
 I encourage you to experiment here and there with your rep ranges, and when you find something that works, exploit it.

 Understanding weight lifting reps and their set ranges goes a long ways towards trying to understand weight training itself, it is not complicated.
 Quite the contrary, it is actually quite simple.